Cancer Misdiagnosis Attorneys

 Failure to adequately screen an increased risk patient

-Failure to understand or notice the nature of a patient’s complaints
+Misunderstanding or failing to notice the nature of a patient’s complaints

 Medical errors and misdiagnoses can cause a devastating and traumatic experience.
-Patients who are misdiagnosed are often subject to unnecessary, harmful, and painful treatments.
-When it comes to a serious misdiagnosis such as cancer, it is important to confirm the misdiagnosis by methods such as seeking second opinions and consulting specialists.
+Patients who are misdiagnosed are often subject to unnecessary and painful treatments.
+When it comes to a serious misdiagnosis such as cancer, it is important to confirm the misdiagnosis by seeking out second opinions and consulting specialists.

 If you believe you are the victim of a medical error or misdiagnosis, you need an attorney immediately.
-The legal professionals at Latona Law, P.C., will fully evaluate your case, and determine if there is cause for trial.
+Fortunately, the legal professionals at Latona Law, P.C., will fully evaluate your case, and determine if there is cause for trial.

-Generally, proving misdiagnosis or negligence as a form of medical malpractice involves either proving that a doctor did not properly include that medical condition as a possible diagnosis during evaluation or that you were not properly evaluated.
+Consequently, proving misdiagnosis as a form of medical malpractice involves difficult measures.
+Patients must prove that a doctor did not include the proper diagnosis as a possibility during the evaluation.
+Additionally, patients can also prove that they were not properly evaluated based on the symptoms they reported to their doctor.

 Proving negligence is hard, but not impossible.
-Our cancer misdiagnosis attorneys will work tirelessly to prove that your medical provider was at fault for your pain and suffering if true.
+Our attorneys will work tirelessly to find out who was at fault for your misdiagnosis.
 Our consultation is free and we’re always in your corner.

 $40,000,000+ recovered for victims of medical error in Luzerne and Lackawanna counties.